 “Professional Martian” Dr. Tanya Harrison has worked as a scientist and mission operations specialist on multiple NASA missions to Mars, including the Opportunity, Curiosity, and Perseverance rovers, and the Mars Reconnaissance Orbiter.
-Bridging the worlds of Mars and Earth, as well as academia and industry, she has worked as the Director of Science for Impact at Planet Labs and the Director of Research for Arizona State University’s NewSpace Initiative.
-She is currently a Fellow of the University of British Columbia’s Outer Space Institute and the Aurelia Institute.
+Bridging the worlds of Mars and Earth, as well as academia and industry, she is the Co-Founder and Director of the recently launched Earth and Planetary Institute of Canada (EPIC), Canada’s first independent institution dedicated to Earth observation and planetary science.
+Tanya was previously the Director of Strategic Science Initiatives and Director of Science for Impact at Planet Labs, and the Director of Research for Arizona State University’s NewSpace Initiative.
+In addition to her role at EPIC, she is currently a Fellow of the University of British Columbia’s Outer Space Institute.

 As a highly respected expert in the field, Tanya has made numerous TV appearances, including on National Geographic and The Weather Channel, and has written on space-related topics for outlets including Slate, Canada’s The Globe and Mail, the Houston Chronicle, and Astronomy magazine.
 Her first non-academic book, For All Humankind (2019, Mango Publishing) highlights international memories of the day of the Apollo 11 Moon landing and made the #1 release on Amazon’s Aeronautics and Astronautics book list.